mgienow/100-days-of-code/log.md

 ##Day 21 1/21/18

 **Today's progress** Actually I took a Sabbath day today to be fully present with family and stay away from screen distractions (I mostly put my phone away too, except for monitoring for calls/texts from coparent of my kids).
+Also: from here on out I pledge to push this log to GH each day to remain current.

+##Day 22 1/22/18
+**Today's progress** Finished PJS v8.

+##Day 23 1/23/18
+**Today's progress** Started PJS v9.

+##Day 24 1/24/18
+**Today's progress** Two FCC algo challenges, Title Case and find longest word in string.
+WOuld like to revisit these and find more elegant solutions, at least for the longest word challenge -- used a for loop for that, and i believe it could be done with reduce().